 - remain seated on the tram and keep hands inside the vehicle at all times

 Prescription medication must be disclosed upon arrival and should remain the possession of the teacher accompanying the class.
-Center staff will coordinate with the principal, school nurse, and student's parent or legal guardian about medical issues concerning students.
+Museum staff will coordinate with the principal, school nurse, and student's parent or legal guardian about medical issues concerning students.

-All chaperones accompanying class trips must obtain approval from the school prior to visiting the Center.
+All chaperones accompanying class trips must obtain approval from the school prior to visiting the museum.
 Chaperones are welcome and encouraged to help with trip activities.
 We ask that chaperones silence cell phones, refrain from smoking and gum chewing, and allow our Staff to lead the day and act as the primary instructor.

 All students must bring a lunch.
 Lunches are unloaded upon arrival and stored in our dining pavilion.
 Coolers and recyclable containers are recommended.
 There are no refrigerators, vending machines or microwave ovens available.

 MCPS Class Trips

 Each year, the museum offers educational class trips for Marion County Public School (MCPS) fourth and fifth grade classes.
 Students are transported to the museum by a single MCPS bus.
 The bus reports to the school to pick up students at the school's starting time.
 Classes are encouraged to get organized and board the bus as soon as possible (this allows for more time at the museum).
 The bus also returns the class to school prior to the end of the school day.

 Schools will be charged $3.00 per attending student to defray transportation expenses.
 No other fees apply for MCPS classes that visit the museum.
 All class trips must be scheduled in advance.
 Contact the museum clerk for more information.
 Parent chaperones must be pre-approved through their student's school and provide their own transportation.
 Parent chaperones are encouraged to attend and are exempt from any state park or museum entrance fees.